Lifton Community Primary School

 What further external support can Lifton Community Primary School access and when would this happen?

 Mrs Tanya Clark and Mrs Melanie Cripps will discuss the needs of the children with their class teacher and will decide whether involving external support is appropriate.
 They will then discuss with parents what support to arrange and relevant professionals will then be involved as necessary.

-How does Lifton Community Primary School support children with SEN?
+How does Lifton Community Primary School support children with SEND?

 - At Lifton Community Primary School, we believe that the key to success with all learners is quality first teaching-the effective inclusion of all pupils in high quality everyday personalised teaching.